scottkosty/montetools/README.md

 ## Adding diagnostic without rerunning

-Referee #1 asks for the result of the mean absolute error, in addition to what we previously calculated, the MSE.
+Referee #1 asks for the results of the mean absolute error (MAE), in addition to what we previously calculated, the MSE.
 We can address this without rerunning the simulations.
-The `mc` object has all realized values of `statistic()` so we just need to rerun the diagnostic part, which is very fast.
+The `mc` object has all realized values of `statistics()` so we just need to rerun the diagnostic part, which is very fast.

 <!-- also, we mant want to remove the bias diag.
 The sample mean and median are both unbiased.
 We might want to have that diagnostic for the in-progress results just to raise a red flag if something is wrong.
 Finally, it gives us an idea of whether the nsims is high enough-->